OwnGoalStudio/Touch-Viz/README.md

 - Legacy, rootless and roothide jailbreaks
 - Displaying interactions always or during screen recording only.

+## Compatibility

+- iOS 15, or 16
+- Dopamine and Dopamine (RootHide)
+- NathanLR's jailbreak
+- SEROTONIN IS SUPPORTED

 ## Why Touch-Viz, not TouchVis?

 In TouchVis, we used some codes (settings bundle only) from [ShowMyTouches](https://github.com/dayanch96/ShowMyTouches), which is a open-source project from [@dayanch96](https://github.com/dayanch96/ShowMyTouches).